 It is notable that the 1DX Mark II has a headphone jack, which is not present on the Z50 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon Z50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.